Marker Logo

 War, World II.
 In addition, it is included in the The Holocaust series list.
 A significant historical year for this entry is 1934.

 Location.
 50° 46.114′ N, 6° 5.466′ E. Marker is in Aachen, Nordrhein-Westfalen (North Rhine-Wetphalia).
-Marker is on Römerstraße, on the right when traveling east.
+It is on Römerstraße, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: Römerstraße 10, Aachen HE 52064, Germany.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Aachen Hauptbahnhof / Aachen Main Railway Station (within shouting distance of this marker); Alemannia Aachen Football - Main Station / Hauptbahnhof (within shouting distance of this marker); Der schnitzende Pennsoldat / The Whittling Soldier (approx. 0.3 kilometers away); Kreuzigungsgruppe Henger Herrjotts Fott / Crucifixion Tableau “Behind the Lord’s Buttocks” (approx. 0.4 kilometers away); GESTAPO (approx. half a kilometer away); Franziska Schervier (approx. 0.6 kilometers away); Joseph Buchkremer (approx. 0.8 kilometers away); Franz Oppenhoff (approx. 0.8 kilometers away).
+At least 8 other markers are within walking distance of this marker: Aachen Hauptbahnhof / Aachen Main Railway Station (within shouting distance of this marker); Alemannia Aachen Football - Main Station / Hauptbahnhof (within shouting distance of this marker); Der schnitzende Pennsoldat / The Whittling Soldier (approx. 0.3 kilometers away); Kreuzigungsgruppe Henger Herrjotts Fott / Crucifixion Tableau “Behind the Lord’s Buttocks” (approx. 0.4 kilometers away); GESTAPO (approx. half a kilometer away); Franziska Schervier (approx. 0.6 kilometers away); Joseph Buchkremer (approx. 0.8 kilometers away); Franz Oppenhoff (approx. 0.8 kilometers away).
 Touch for a list and map of all markers in Aachen.

 Also see . . .

 1. Mord an Behinderten (Wege gegen das Vergessen).
-For each of their 40+ markers, Wege gegen das Vergessen (“Ways Against Forgetting”) presents a page on their website
+For each of their 40+ markers, Wege gegen das Vergessen (“Ways Against Forgetting”) presents a page on their

 Mord an Behinderten / The Murder of the Disabled Marker - wide view image.
 Click for full size.

-Photographed By Andrew Ruppenstein, October 21, 2023
+Photographed by Andrew Ruppenstein, October 21, 2023

 2. Mord an Behinderten / The Murder of the Disabled Marker - wide view

-with extended information on each marker’s subject.
+website with extended information on each marker’s subject.

 Excerpt (in translation): From the first years of their rule, the Nazis announced various racist laws and regulations.
 This included, for example, the “Law for the Prevention of Hereditarily Diseased Offspring” passed in July 1933, with the result that sick people could be forcibly sterilized.
 This began the persecution of disabled and sick people - which for many victims ended with their murder.
 And the health authorities at that time had the task of ensuring that these inhumane laws were implemented.
 And they did.
 90% of the requests for compulsory sterilization were made by doctors from the health authorities.
 Since 1934, doctors classified several hundred women, men and children in Aachen as “inferior” and ordered their forced sterilization.
 These procedures were carried out surgically or with X-ray radiation in one of the Aachen hospitals.
 Only the Catholic Marienhospital did not carry out forced sterilizations because the Catholic Church had spoken out against it for ethical reasons.

 But during the Nazi era, people were not only mutilated in the name of “public health,” they were even killed.
-As part of the so-called “euthanasia measures”, disabled and sick people were also deported from Aachen to special institutions such as Hadamar or Waldniel and murdered there, often after cruel medical experiments.
+As part of the so-called “euthanasia measures”, disabled and sick people were also deported from Aachen to special institutions such as Hadamar or Waldniel and murdered there, often after cruel medical

 Mord an Behinderten / The Murder of the Disabled Marker - wider view image.
 Click for full size.

-Photographed By Andrew Ruppenstein, October 21, 2023
+Photographed by Andrew Ruppenstein, October 21, 2023

 3. Mord an Behinderten / The Murder of the Disabled Marker - wider view